drdeana/Resequencing-3.0/README.md

      variantCaller --algorithm=quiver  -r reference.fasta --diploid --minConfidence=40 --minCoverage=5 -o variants.gff -o consensus.fasta.gz -o consensus.fastq aligned_subreads.bam

-Where your reference sequence is in reference.fasta, your aligned reads are in aligned_subreads.bam, the variant callset will be stored in variants.gff, and the consensus sequences are stored in consensus.fastq and consensus.fastq.gz.
+Where `reference.fasta` contains your reference sequences.

+Where `aligned_subreads.bam` contains your aligned reads.

+Where `consensus.fastq` contains your consensus sequences.

+Where `variants.gff` contain your variant callset.

 Note that you will need to have an index file for your reference.fasta.
 To index, use `samtools faidx reference.fasta`.

 ##Running on the Command-Line with pbsmrtpipe